Coronavirus Customer Information

 - Staff using masks, gloves, sanitiser and till staff screens.

-General Measures Throughout Garden Centre for Staff & Customer Safety
+General Measures Throughout Garden Centre & Cafe for Staff & Customer Safety

 - Risk assessment updated as per the COVID-19 guidance for the workplace.

-- Adaptations to the layout of the workplace and the organisation of work undertaken to reduce COVID-19 transmission before garden centre opens to the public.
+- Adaptations to the layout of the workplace and the organisation of work undertaken to reduce COVID-19 transmission before garden centre/cafe opens to the public.

-- Employees informed about changes and new procedures and training to be given, if necessary, before they resume work.
+- Employees informed about changes and new procedures and training given before they resume work.

 - Glendoick will reduce, as far as possible, physical contact between workers during work and at breaks, particularly indoors.
 Outdoor work is considered to be significantly less risky.